SCHEDULE A WORKSHOP

 In larger courses that employ Teaching Assistants (TAs), developing a cohesive teaching team is critical to creating the conditions for equitable and meaningful student learning.
 In this workshop, faculty and graduate student TAs work together to reflect on and clarify the distinctive roles of instructors of record and TAs in a teaching team setting in their particular teaching contexts, and share strategies for effective communication across multiple members of an instructional team.

-MENTORING GRADUATE STUDENTS
+MENTORING GRADUATE STUDENTS (FOR FACULTY)

 DOCUMENTING TEACHING FOR THE ACADEMIC PERSONNEL REVIEW PROCESS